johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 Welcome **RML Amiga** (**R**incewind's **M**agic **L**uggage Full of Amiga
 Goodies), a prestigious curated collection of (mostly) cerebral Amiga games!
-Adventures, RPGs, simulators, strategy, board and puzzle games are the stars of the show, but a small number of arcade classics are also included.
+Adventures, RPGs, simulators, strategy, board and puzzle games are the stars of the show, but a small number of classic action games are also included.

 The aim of this collection is to recreate the Original Authentic Experience™ of sitting in front of a real Amiga connected to a Commodore CRT monitor,